 - Complex calculated attributes

-- Large # of objects retrieved (See batching below)
+- Large number of objects retrieved (see the Batches section below)

-Additionally, review this article on denormalization and how it can improve your app performance in some cases: Denormalize Data to Improve Performance
+Additionally, for details on how denormalization can improve your app performance in some cases, review How to Denormalize Data to Improve Performance.

-Slow commits are often caused by a Before or After Commit event.
+Slow commits are often caused by a before-commit or after-commit event.
 Review those microflows for slow activities.

-If your microflow is slow as a whole, but there is no particular activity that stands out as the culprit, consider the structure of your microflow.
-Here are a number of possible issues:
+If your microflow is slow as a whole but there is no particular activity that stands out as the culprit, consider the structure of your microflow.
+The sections below describe a number of possible issues.

 If you find yourself committing data inside a loop, you can typically optimize this by making changes to your entities and storing them into a list.
 For example, consider this microflow: